World of the Dead: The Zombie Diaries 2

-World of the Dead: The Zombie Diaries 2 is a 2011 British horror film written by Kevin Gates, directed by Michael Bartlett and Gates and produced by Rob Weston.
+World of the Dead: The Zombie Diaries 2 is a 2011 British horror film written by Kevin Gates, directed by Michael Bartlett and Gates and produced by Rob Weston of Straightwire Entertainment Group.
 The film stars Alix Wilton Regan, Philip Brodie and Vicky Aracio.
 The film is a sequel to The Zombie Diaries.

-The film received a limited cinema release in the UK followed by a DVD released on 27 June.
-The film was released in US cinemas on 2 September 2011.
+The film received critical acclaim after screening at major festivals around the world, including Sitges, and was released theatrically in the UK on 27 June and in US cinemas on 2 September 2011.

 Plot

 A family is holding a birthday for their daughter during the apocalypse, maintaining the illusion things are still normal despite their only light source being a camcorder and birthday candles.
 It is clear, however, that they have barely been surviving as zombies overwhelm them.

 The footage of the "birthday" is archived by a military photographer, Jones, who documents his team's efforts of surviving the zombie onslaught in a remote beachside compound.
 There, they take in survivors, both infected and not, including the sole survivor of the last movie's original film crew, Leeann (now portrayed by Alix Wilton Regan).
 Together, along with a medical officer, the team attempts to hold out as long as possible.
 Things take a turn for the worse, as zombies break in and overrun the facility.
 Only Leeann, Jones, and a handful of soldiers make it out alive, forced to leave behind one of their own.

 The survivors find their way to a remote cabin where they attempt to hold up for the night as it begins snowing.
 However, the zombie population has grown too much for anywhere to be safe and they are once more forced to flee.
 With their transportation incapacitated, they make a dangerous trek through the brutal outdoors at night.

 The next day, the survivors continue to seek any kind of sanctuary.
 While walking in the woods, they discover booby-traps and the macabre remains of dispatched zombies.
 Figuring it to be human bandits, they carefully avoid numerous traps, until they come across the enemy hideout.
 It is here they discover the true enemies of the living, a bastion of psychopathic renegades led by the notorious Goke (Russell Jones).
 Hardened by the elements, Goke is once again aided by his sidekick Manny and several other humans, that he leads with no discrimination.

 Two of the soldiers, Jones and Carter, secretly witness Goke's men sexually assault an infected female, until the leader steps out and shoots her in the head before chastising them.
 Jones and Carter return to the others to inform them of the situation before falling back into the woods.
 Leeann, at this point, had yet to see her past tormentors, however she recognises the grim location she had been found prior to the movies opening.